100 signatures reached

 How it will be delivered

-Fossil Free Clare Hall will deliver this petition to the Governing Body when they meet on 21 November 2018, as a symbol of our community's support for the proposal to divest.
+Fossil Free Clare Hall will deliver this petition to the Governing Body/College Council in Lent 2019, as a symbol of our community's support for the proposal to divest.